Connect with others who understand.

 As we age, the tissues in our eyes begin to change.
 Some people develop age-related macular degeneration (AMD), which damages the macula.
 There are two types of AMD — wet and dry.

-Wet AMD is the more serious form of AMD.
+Wet AMD is the more serious form.
 Similar to DME, in wet AMD, VEGF proteins cause new abnormal blood vessels that leak fluid and blood into the macula.
-This leakage leads to swelling and scar tissue formation that causes central vision problems.
-It makes it hard to see shapes, colors, objects, and faces clearly and makes everyday activities like driving and reading difficult.
+This leakage leads to swelling and scar tissue formation that cause central vision problems, making it hard to see shapes, colors, objects, and faces clearly.
+Everyday activities like driving and reading can also be more difficult.
 People with wet AMD lose visual acuity (clarity) faster than those with dry AMD.

-Risk factors that increase your chances of developing AMD include:
+Risk factors that increase your chances of AMD include:

 • Being 50 or older